Honorifics in Judaism: Gadol Hador

-This term is used to point to a leader of the generation, for example, Rav Aharon Yehuda Leib Shteinman was considered one until his death in 2017.
+This term is used to point to a leader of the generation, for example, Aharon Yehuda Leib Shteinman was considered one until his death in 2017.

 Hakham

 "Hakham" (wise one) is an alternate title for rabbis (especially Sephardic ones) but also includes some sages (such as ben Zoma and ben Azzai) who were never formally ordained.
 It is also the primary title of Karaite spiritual leaders, perhaps on the Sephardic model but also to emphasize their role as advisors rather than authorities.

 K'vod K'dushat

-"K'vod K'dushat," meaning “The honor of [his] holiness”.
+"K'vod K'dushat", meaning "The honor of [his] holiness".
 This title is usually placed before the name.
 It is found as early as in the 1531 edition of the Arukh.

 Maskil

 The word "Maskil" מַשְׂכִּיל or "ha-maskil" indicates a scholar or an "enlightened man", used before the name.
 It was also used for activists in the Haskalah movement of the 18th and 19th centuries.